kai3581/dataloader/README.md

 # dataloader setup
 #from here on, replace all instances of netid with your NetID, e.g., for student@uwb.edu, netid=student.
 Each line preceded by '#' is a comment to consider while following these directions to fit your implementation.

-#follow these steps after logging onto uw HYAK:
+#follow these steps (after having logged in with: ssh netid@klone.hyak.uw.edu):

 cd /gscratch/uwb/netid